EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Graphing a trace of the sum of amplitudes over the spatial dimensions, for an evolving field having a zero order term, we may see that an exact conservation of amplitudes no longer holds in a direct sense; infact the total amplitude may even reverse sign; but its long term evolution still seems constrained by a form of conservation principle; and the sum-of-squares evolution of the field, is qualitativeiy similar, with or without direct zero order term.

+We further note that if variations in the length of the spatial 1-vectors that form our vector-geometric-derivative are introduced in a symmetric manner (a product with [-x, +x] becomes a product with [-m*x, +m*x]; everything substracted from one side is added to the other side), then temporal slices of the solution evolving in time, retain their exact amplitude conservation, the same as they would in the case that m=1.
+For variations in the length of the temporal 1-vector, or time-dilations, it is the product of amplitudes with that temporal 1-vector which is the exactly conserved quantity, on every temporal slice. [link to unit test]()

 We note that there is no obstacle to adding an extra dimension and a zero-order term.
 Nor to the addition of  multitude of extra dimensions.

 We note that adding an extra dimension, doubles the number of distinct elements in the algebra.
 Likewise, adding a zero order term, through coupling the even and odd grades, allows us to construct a wave-equation with double the number of coupled components, compared to the situation without a zero-order term.
 Again, this hints at an isomorphism; and rather than thinking in terms of a zero-order terms on the full algebra, we may elect to think in terms of specific excitations of an even-grade subalgebra in a one-up space.
 We note that extra dimensions do not merely expand the number of algebraic elements, but also may expand the number of degrees of freedom.

 ### Potentials as metric variations
 To continue this line of analysis; insofar as the effects of a zero order term are isomorphic to a gradient along a compact dimension; spatial variations of that zero order term, or 'potentials', should be isomorphic to spatial variations of the compact metric.
-One famous example of an application of such a potential V, is as modelling the coulomb interaction when solving for the Dirac electron energy levels.
-Insofar as this isomorphism holds, replacing that spatially variable coulomb potential with a spatially variable compact metric, should 'just work'.
-We consider this an interesting geometric perspective on the electromagnetic force, which to our knowledge is not usually thought of in terms of variable metrics.
-[NOTE: this isnt true it would seem; the Kaluza–Klein models does exactly that]

 Massive excitations, travelling primarily along the compact dimension, feel the effects of a spatial variation in the length of temporal edges, qualitatively different, than those excitations traveling orthogonal to the compact dimension.
 One might say that by 'loitering in place on the gradient', the massive excitations get more of chance to experience that gradient, than the lightlike excitations, not wasting any time going in circles, skipping over them along the shortest geodesic.

 Similarly, we may reason about the effects of spatial variations in the length of the compact dimension, and the effects this would have on massive and lightlike excitations.
-For massive excitations, we expect an effect isomorphic to a coulomb potential; a slowing down of propagation along the compact dimension inside the potential, would cause waves to refract into the potential.
+For massive excitations, we expect a slowing down of propagation along the compact dimension inside the potential, would cause waves to refract into the potential.
 For lightlike excitations, we would not expect them to experience variations in the compact dimension at all, travelling orthogonal to the compact dimension, as they do by definition.
-In this, we may see a geometric explanation, of the empirical observation, that we do not find massless charged particles in nature.

 Running the numerical experiment indeed satisfies the above expectations: